 And then you pull out your secret weapon.
-The one thing in the world that can stop an evil spirit.
+The one thing in your arsenal that can stop an evil spirit.

-Is it a magical sword, imbued with the power of angels?
+Is it a magical glowing sword, imbued with the power of angels?

-A powerful talisman that can shine holy light?
+A powerful, ancient talisman from an Egyptian tomb that can shine holy light?

 No, indeed, it isn't remotely magical at all, and in fact can be found in at least one closet of most modern homes: The dreaded vacuum cleaner.